abdurrahimcs50/youtube_transcript_ai_agent/README.md

 ## 🤝 Contributing

 PRs are welcome!
-Open an issue or ping me on [LinkedIn](https://www.linkedin.com/in/abdurrahimcs50) if you want to collab.
+You can open an issue or reach out to me on [LinkedIn](https://www.linkedin.com/in/abdurrahimcs50) if you'd like to collaborate.

 ---